plausible/website/about.md

 * We do not participate in any link buying or link selling to game the search engines to send us more traffic

 * We ignore all unethical proposals such as those that offer us to buy contact lists of customers of other web analytics products

+* Here's a full list of all the [best marketing practices that we say no to](https://plausible.io/blog/best-marketing-practices).

 A large percentage of our growth can be attributed to website and business owners who love to use Plausible Analytics and decide to share their Plausible Analytics experience with the world.